 Year 2 and 3 installs: Characterized using delta watts assumption and hours of use from the Install Year i.e. the actual deemed (or evaluated if available) assumptions active in Year 2 and 3 should be applied.

 The NTG factor for the Purchase Year should be applied.

-For example, for a 2 x 14W pin based CFL fixture (43W EISA qualified incandescent/halogen) purchased in 2014.

-ΔkWH1st year installs = ((86 - 28) / 1000) * 0.875 * 2475

-= 125.6 kWh

-ΔkWH2nd year installs = ((86 - 28) / 1000) * 0.057 * 2475

-= 8.2 kWh

-Note: Here we assume no change in hours assumption.
-NTG value from Purchase year applied.

-ΔkWH3rd year installs = ((86 - 28) / 1000) * 0.048 * 2475

-= 6.9 kWh